feltor-dev/user-guide/netcdf-utilities.md

 # NetCDF utilities

 As a binary output format we recommend [netCDF-4](https://www.unidata.ucar.edu/software/netcdf/).
 This format is widely used and bases on the HDF5 data format.
-Even though netCDF-4 offers an enhanced data model we usually do not create groups in files.
-In short, we use netcdf-4 for its HDF5 compatibility but only write the [The classic data model](https://www.unidata.ucar.edu/software/netcdf/docs/netcdf_data_model.html#classic_model) consisting of _Variables_, _Dimensions_ and _Attributes_.
+A good start is to read about the [The NetCDF data model](https://www.unidata.ucar.edu/software/netcdf/docs/netcdf_data_model.html) consisting of _Variables_, _Dimensions_ and _Attributes_.
 ```{admonition} Conventions
 We usually provide Meta-data in the file based on the [CF-conventions](https://cfconventions.org/) and [netCDF-conventions](https://www.unidata.ucar.edu/software/netcdf/documentation/NUG/best_practices.html).
 See the [Create your own project](sec:project) page for more details on how to do this in practice.
 ```